lmparppei/Beat/README.md

 The application will stay free (as in freedom) and open source forever.
 I'm sorry it's only available for Apple devices, which waters down the anti-capitalist stance, but solidarity is still woven into the core of the app.
 The project will never allow racism, facism, homophobia, transphobia, antisemitism, islamophobia or any sort of discrimination.

+If you have an issue with my politics, it's probably related to one single thing.
+In that case, instead of threatening or trying to silence me, please direct your complaints to International Red Cross, UNICEF, Amnesty International, Human Rights Watch, International Criminal Court, UNHCR… I guess you get the idea.

 I came to filmmaking from a DIY & underground art scene, which works on very different rules than the highly gate-kept film industry.
-We desperately need new voices and new people to tell their own stories instead of all the established middle-class white people — including me.
+We desperately need new voices and new people to tell their own stories instead of all the established middle-class people — nowadays including me.
 A free or affordable screenwriting app might not be the thing that helps you to break through, but it's a start, if you are able to afford (or steal) a Mac.
 Apple's phones fit into your pocket even more nicely, if you know what I mean.
-Don't steal from an individual, though.

 If you are here just to steal some code for your own Fountain editor, please note that the code is licensed under GPL (v3), so you will need to share your derivative work publicly.